Polymer Engineering 2019

 Who can attend?

-Advanced Polymer Engineering conference brings together individuals who have an interest in different fields of technology and other related branches.
-It is a forum to explore issues of mutual concern as well as exchange knowledge, share evidence, ideas, and generate solutions which are useful for the advanced developments.
+Advanced Polymer Engineering conference brings together individuals who have an interest in different fields of chemistry, technology, engineerig, physics, Nanotechnology, smartmaterial, Biopolymer, Nanomedicine, Material Science and other related branches.
+It is a Platform to explore issues of mutual concern as well as exchange knowledge, share evidence, ideas, and generate solutions which are useful for the advanced developments.

 Why to Attend???

-Polymer Engineering conference will provide a global platform for exchanging ideas and keeps us updated about the latest innovations in polymer preparations and their use.
+Polymer Engineering conference will provide a global forum for exchanging ideas and keeps us updated about the latest innovations in polymer preparations and their chemical properties.
 It will also be providing opportunity to attend the presentations delivered by Eminent Scientists from round the globe.

 Accepted abstracts will be published in Journals associated with EuroSciCon and provided with DOI

-A Unique Opportunity for Advertisers and Sponsors at this International event
+A Unique Opportunity for Advertisers and Sponsors at this International conference.